ashwath-ramesh/programming-with-64-bit-arm-assembly-language/README.md

 - [Storing a Register to Memory](strb) #TODO
 - Convert Integers to ASCII
 - Why Not Print in Decimal?
-- Performance of Branch Instructions
+- Memory directives: .byte, .word, .short, .long, .quad

-- LDR: Loads data from memory into a register
+- LDR: Loads address / data from memory into a register
+- PC Relative Addressing
+- ADR: Loads address into a register
+- Indexing through memory: post indexing, pre indexing
+- STR: Stores a register to memory
+- STRB: Stores a single byte to memory
+- Double Registers

 - SVC: Supervisor Call, triggers system calls for OS services
 - Load data `.data`